Happyculture/rgpd-drupal8/README.md

 When a slide fragment is either shown or hidden reveal.js will dispatch an event.

-Some libraries, like MathJax (see #505), get confused by the initially hidden fragment elements.
+Some libraries, like MathJax (see #505), get confused by the ini tially hidden fragment elements.
 Often times this can be fixed by calling their update or render function from this callback.

 ```javascript
 Reveal.addEventListener( 'fragmentshown', function( event ) {